- Discussion:

 - repair of the nerve and vascular lesions abolished, or significantly relieved, severe pain in 33 patients (94%);

-- of the 36 patients who underwent nerve graft of one or more elements of the plexus, good or useful results were obtained in 26 (72%);
+- 36 patients underwent nerve graft of one or more elements of the plexus, good or useful results were obtained in 26 (72%);

-- poor results were observed after repairs of the medial cord and ulnar nerve, and in patients with associated injury of the spinal cord;
+- poor results were observed after repairs of the medial cord and ulnar nerve, and in patients with injury of spinal cord;

 - neurolysis of lesions in continuity produced good or useful results in 21 of 23 patients (91%);